Show, Don't Tell

 Try experimenting with colour in different ways in your short film.
 Colour can completely change the tone and feel of your scene, thus conveying a different idea and message to your audience!

 Props!
 What are they good for?
+(Lots of things!)

 Props, like colour, can be used to convey a character’s motivation and personality.
 Props can also be used to further the development of your story as well as represent the end goal for your film.
-Don’t get too bogged down with props though, sometimes less is more!
-It can be super fun to keep your audience guessing!

 It’s good to keep in mind that one or two well used props can propel your plot further in a shorter amount of time than dialogue, so get creative with it and have fun!